Skip to content ↓

 - Pupil voice is heard (School Council, Ethos Committee, Child Chaplains, ECO Committee, Play Leaders, Reading Club Leaders, Prefects) and have the opportunity to make changes in school

 - Children challenge social injustice through curriculum.
-For example, Year 3 wrote letters to the Australian government to persuade them to save the rainforest. - Loving God by loving others
+For example, Year 3 wrote letters to the Australian government to persuade them to save the rainforest.

 - Robust Behaviour Policy